Shawn1776/jenkins101/Syntax_rules_for_Makefile.md

    CC = gcc
    CFLAGS = -Wall
    ```
-   -`CC` is a variable for the compiler, and `CFLAGS` stores compiler flags.
+   - `CC` is a variable for the compiler, and `CFLAGS` stores compiler flags.

 3. **Automatic Variables:**